 - Sonic Silver Metallic / Glass Sparkle Black

-The new Suzuki Gixxer mounts a 155 cc SOHC, air-cooled motor with a fuel injection system that produces 10 kW (13.60 PS) of maximum power at 8,000 rpm and 14 Nm of peak torque at 6,000 rpm.
+The Suzuki Gixxer new model mounts a 155 cc SOHC, air-cooled motor with a fuel injection system that produces 10 kW (13.60 PS) of maximum power at 8,000 rpm and 14 Nm of peak torque at 6,000 rpm.
 The maximum power of the Indian-spec model's engine is slightly higher - 14.1 PS.
 The engine is linked to a 5-speed gearbox.
 The latest iteration of the motorcycle boasts six sensors – oxygen sensor, intake air pressure sensor, intake air temperature sensor, throttle position sensor, engine temperature sensor and crankshaft sensor.
 The fuel economy rating (calculated at a constant speed of 60 km/h and with a passenger also on board) is 55.3 km/l.

 In other updates, Suzuki Motorcycle India is busy updating its product portfolio with BS-VI compliance.
 The Indian arm of the Japanese two-wheeler brand launched its first BS-VI product, the Access 125 earlier this month at INR 64,800*.
 The BS-VI Suzuki Access 125 will most likely be followed the BS-VI Burgman Street scooter very soon.
 Suzuki Motorcycle India is also working on a 150 cc engine for its scooters, and we expect to hear details about it at the Auto Expo 2020.